kjendrzyca/roam-outer-space-theme/README.md

 ### [2020-12-10]

 - `<em>` element is now used to do highglights.
-This is done to be able to have bold and highlighted passages and it enables Progressive Summarization.
+This is done to be able to have bold and highlighted passages (this enables [Progressive Summarization](https://fortelabs.co/blog/progressive-summarization-a-practical-technique-for-designing-discoverable-notes)).
 It's impossible to use regular Roam highlights on a bolded text (so far 🤞).
 See instructions below to disable this rule.
 - Unified the look of the top bar, now it's the same color as the main section.
 - Fixed some minor spacing issues.
 - Disabled usless animations of the sidebar and main section.

-To disable <em> highlighting, remove the following rule:
+To disable `<em>` highlighting, remove the following rule:

 ```
 em {